simple-frontend-dev/frontend-applications-split/README.md

 There are use cases where seperate repositories per applications make sense.
 The most common ones are:

 - Compliance reasons: payment applications to adhere to Payment Card Industry Data Security Standard ([PCI DSS](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard)) where you need stronger governance and audit trails
-- High independance between teams: though there are negative consequences to this, you might want to prefer the trade off of highly siloed independant teams
+- High independence between teams: though there are negative consequences to this, you might want to prefer the trade offs of highly siloed independent teams

 ### different domain per application